caiorss/mwiki/README.md

 ## Overview

 MWiki is a **wiki engine** and note taking web application software geared towards mathematics and research designed for scientific and technical communication.
-This wiki engine software has semantic-rich lightweight markup language based on MyST markdown, Obsidian markdown, and Media wiki engine markup language.
+This wiki engine software has semantic-rich lightweight markup language based on MyST markdown, Obsidian markdown, and Mediawiki engine markup language.
+In this application is also a static websiste generator, that can export MWiki notes or pages to a static websites or self-contained html files for offline reading, similar to PDF files.

 This Python application is powered by Python Flask web framework and the extensible markdown-it parser used by MyST markdown and the Jupyter Book project.